-Once you go through the process of adding all of your Sonos speakers, naming them and assigning rooms (and creating dedicated pairs of stereo-speakers, if you wish), you'll have a multi-room audio setup at your fingertips.
+Once you've gone through the process of adding all of your Sonos speakers, naming them and assigning rooms (and creating dedicated pairs of stereo-speakers, if you wish), you'll have a multi-room audio setup at your fingertips.

-You can choose to play back different music sources in different rooms or you can group speakers so as they play back the same source, at the exact same time, perfectly in sync.
-Once you create groupings, your Sonos system will remember these until you ungroup them – it really is as simple as checking or unchecking a box in the app.
-You can have as many groups setup as you like, but one speaker can only be in one group at a time.
+You can choose to play back different music sources in different rooms, or you can group speakers so they play back the same source, at the exact same time, perfectly in sync.
+Once you create groupings, your Sonos system will remember these until you ungroup them β it really is as simple as checking or unchecking a box in the app.
+You can have as many groups set up as you like, but a speaker can only be in one group at a time.

 Bluetooth, Wi-Fi, Boost setup and more

 Sonos speakers are not Bluetooth speakers β they operate on the 2.4GHz Wi-Fi spectrum.
 That means a larger range, uncompressed audio and better control around your whole house.
 It also means that the speakers themselves are streaming the audio, rather than simply relaying what your phone sends over to them.
 The exception to this rule is the Sonos Move, which can double up as a Bluetooth speaker when you take it off its charging cradle

 When you first set up a Sonos speaker, by default it just runs on your home Wi-Fi network β and the speakers need to have a good signal to your router to operate without lag or drops.